metomi/rose/sphinx/tutorial/cylc/index.rst

 Cylc Tutorial
 =============

-This section will cover the cylc framework and writing basic cylc suites.
+This section will cover the Cylc framework and writing basic Cylc suites.

 .. toctree::
    :name: cylc-tutorial